Posts

 Image

 I cannot believe I have done it: we have cycled all around the Rutland Water Reservoir including the Hambleton Peninsula!
 Unfortunately the beach was closed this weekend because of algae.
 However, after we failed to reach the peninsula last year , the first Saturday without French school, I was determined to try again this year!
 We parked at Whitwell this time to be a bit nearer the peninsula, but thankfully not as near as Barnsdale, which is very, very hilly, to the point that cyclists may be encouraged to dismount.
 After a rather dull part alongside the road, we hit the hilly part but it was so worth it as the view was great.
 We spotted a heron, or we believe we did, as well as swans a Canada geese.
 We even saw quite a few sheep from very near and even some horses, which can only please my little one.
-The peninsula track is not an easy ride as there are a few rather steep slopes especially in the North part. therefore I am quite glad we did not persevere...
+The peninsula track is not an easy ride as there are a few rather steep slopes especially in the North part.
+Therefore I am quite glad we did not persevere...

 Stanage Edge